Signal Processing Training:

-This important course brings together, in one place, signal processing concepts as well as mathematical techniques that are critical for understanding and effectively analyzing or designing the modern communications systems.
-It’s a great introduction to the subject for those who may not have been exposed to this material and an excellent refresher for those who learned it long time back in college.
+This important course brings together, in one place, signal processing concepts as well as mathematical techniques that are critical for understanding and effectively analyzing or designing modern communications systems.
+It’s a great introduction to the subject for those who may not have been exposed to this material and an excellent refresher for those who learned it a long time back in college.
 Both types of audiences will benefit from this course’s practical, application-centered instructional approach aimed at bridging the gap between theory and application.
 This Signal Processing Training course is a must for all whose work focuses on the analysis or design of existing or emerging communications systems.

 - 4 days of Signal Processing Training with an expert instructor

 - If you are familiar with some aspects of Signal Processing, we can omit or shorten their discussion.

 - We can adjust the emphasis placed on the various topics or build the Signal Processing course around the mix of technologies of interest to you (including technologies other than those included in this outline).